Xabitsuki/adamax/README.md

 [//]: # (A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?)

 ## Research questions

+- How does the complexity of words employed by a movie affect its popularity?
+- How does the spread of words in a movie affect its popularity?
+- How has the presence of dialogues in movies evolved across the years?

 [//]: # (A list of research questions you would like to address during the project.)

 ## Dataset